-Fearing for their lives, millions of people in South Sudan desperately need emergency assistance like water, food and sanitation.
+The situation is the worst we’ve seen in 30 years.
+People desperately need emergency assistance like water, food and sanitation.
+Some parts of the country are in famine.
 We are there but need your support.
 Please donate to our South Sudan appeal now.Please donate

 100% of your donation goes to our specific South Sudan response fund, providing vital and practical supports such as clean water, sanitation and food.

 Martha Nyandit and her children are just one of the many families forced to flee their homes in South Sudan after coming under brutal attack in fighting in South Sudan.

 With bullets ringing through the night, they left with nothing; no food or clothes, and crossed the river Nile to an island where they thought they were safe, only to be confronted again by armed men who wanted them dead.

 “The armed men came ashore and started shooting, so we quickly ran down into the reeds where they couldn’t see us.
 They didn’t know where exactly we were so they sprayed bullets into the reeds,” says Martha, whose husband was killed in the conflict earlier this year.

 After spending a day hiding between the river and its bank and with nothing to eat, the family eventually made it to relative safety on the other side of the river.

 But they faced terrible hunger with Martha having to beg and borrow food from neighbours to feed her children and often feeling ill and weak breast feeding her baby.

 Martha and her family have now arrived at Mingkaman, one of seven towns in South Sudan where Oxfam is at work.